Banned rugby star Israel Folau plans to play for Tonga

-SYDNEY (AP) — Banned rugby star Israel Folau is planning on making a return to international rugby league with Tonga.
+SYDNEY (AP) — Banned rugby star Israel Folau is planning on making a return to international rugby league with Tonga, but the Rugby League International Federation had denied it gave permission for Folau to play.

 Rugby Australia terminated Folau’s five-year contract in May after ruling he breached its code of conduct with his contentious social media posts.
 He has been a high-profile absentee from the ongoing Rugby World Cup in Japan.